alejandroclaro/dotfiles/README.md

 - delta: A better diff.
 - fd: A better find.
 - ffmpegthumbnailer: A tool for creating video thumbnails.
-- fish shell: The best command line shell
+- fish shell: The best command line shell.
 - fisher: A fish shell plugins manager.
 - fzf: An awesome fuzzy logic finder.
 - ImageMagick: A tool for displaying, creating, converting, modifying, and editing raster images.